borzari/Analysis/README.md

 ## Done for StandardAnalysis

-## TODO for StandardAnalysis

-- Implement all selections
+- Implemented all selections
    - Basic
    - IsolatedTrack
    - CandidateTrack
    - DisappearingTrack

+## Ongoing for StandardAnalysis

-- Use signal samples to test and compare selections
+- Need to use signal to test and compare selections
+   - Used DY so far, and, for 100k events, everything is consistent

+## TODO for StandardAnalysis

 - Implement lifetime reweighting method
 - Implement scale factor corrections
    - Data vs MC ISR